dancasey-ie/django_soil_lab/README.md

 * The following is generated when the Submit Details View is rendered in firefox:

-Request to access cookie or storage on https://maps.google.com/maps/api/js?key=AIzaSyBegg5R7eMRpK9EHJGEp6xrQuD0ImzTfyA was blocked because it came from a tracker and content blocking is enabled.
+Request to access cookie or storage on "Google Maps API Key URL" was blocked because it came from a tracker and content blocking is enabled.

 and in Edge: